-The month of Adar begins today.
-About Adar, the twelfth month of the Jewish calendar year, the Talmud (Ta’anith 29a) states: “Mee'sheh'nichnas Adar, marbin b'simchah," With the beginning of Adar, rejoicing is increased.
+The month of Adar, the twelfth month of the Jewish calendar year, begins today.
+The Talmud (Ta’anith 29a) states:“Mee'sheh'nichnas Adar, marbin b'simchah," With the beginning of Adar, rejoicing is increased.

-One might think that this increase in joy is because Adar is the first month of spring.
+One might think that this increase in joy is because spring is not far away.
 While winter is not completely gone, it is certainly on its way out.
 That may be enough reason for others to rejoice, but the Jews have the wonderful holiday of Purim to make our spirits joyful.

 Celebrated on the 14th day of the month of Adar,* Purim is the holiday that commemorates good overcoming evil.
 In a nutshell, the story of Purim revolves around the plot, launched in the year 518 BCE by Haman (the wicked viceroy of the Persian-Median King Achashverosh), to kill all the Jews in Achashverosh’s kingdom.
 Haman’s hatred of the Jews reached a psychotic level when Mordechai, the leader of the Jewish community, refused to bow to him.
 Haman requested and was granted permission by Achashverosh to issue a decree calling for the death of all the Jews.
 Haman, however, was unaware that Achashverosh’s new queen, Esther, was actually Jewish and was Mordechai’s niece.
 With significant courage (and tremendous faith in God), Esther revealed Haman’s wicked plot to the king, thus saving the Jewish people.